jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 <!--more-->

-I conducted this process under the direction, and in partnership with Erik Fernandez of [Oregon Wild](https://oregonwild.org/).
+We carried out this process under the direction, and in partnership with Erik Fernandez of [Oregon Wild](https://oregonwild.org/).

 ## The data for the watersheds site comes from multiple sources